ahiezx/Instagram-DM-Cleaner/README.md

 Fill your Instagram login credentials at the first prompt, after you successfully login you can start deleting the DMs by pressing enter.

-After starting the proccess should look like this
+After starting, the proccess should look like this

 ![image](https://user-images.githubusercontent.com/54437675/126392808-101034c2-e791-4251-9024-3c77a5acaa41.png)